Creating Context Menus for Apps¶

 ["parameter", "poses", 3, "pose"]

-I.e. the pose is stored in the third poses
+I.e. the pose is stored in the third poses entry of the source.

 Note